 Employee’s role within the organisation

 When requesting an employee to relocate pursuant to a mobility clause, employers should consider the role of the relevant employee within the organisation.
+Different employee roles and seniority levels may require different wording and relocation requirements.
 Moving someone in a senior management position who has worked in various locations and travels regularly as part of their role may be more ‘reasonable’ than expecting a factory floor worker who has only ever worked in the same place to relocate.

 Employee’s personal circumstances